A statistical physics framework for optimal learning: Theoretical framework

 \subsection{Learning dynamics}

-We study the learning dynamics under \emph{online} (one‐pass) SGD, in which each update is computed using a fresh sample $\bm{x}^\mu$ at each training step $\mu$ \footnote{In contrast, \emph{offline} (multi-pass) SGD repeatedly reuses the same samples throughout training.}.
-This regime admits an exact analysis via statistical‐physics methods \cite{biehl1995learning,saad1995PRL,saad1995PRE,goldt2019dynamics}.
+We study the learning dynamics under online SGD, in which each update is computed using a fresh sample $\bm{x}^\mu$ at each training step $\mu$.
 The parameters evolve as

-where $\eta$ and $\eta_v$ denote the learning rates of the first-layer and readout parameters.
-Other training algorithms, such as biologically plausible learning rules \cite{pmlr-v139-refinetti21a,srinivasan2024forward}, can be incorporated into this framework, but we leave their analysis to future work.
-We focus on the high-dimensional limit where the dimensionality of the input layer $N$ and the number of training epochs $\mu$, jointly tend to infinity at fixed training time $\alpha=\mu/N$.
-All other dimensions, i.e., $K$, $H$, $L$ and $M$, are assumed to be $\mathcal{O}_N(1)$.
+where $\eta$ and $\eta_v$ denote the learning rates.
+We take the limit where the input dimension $N$ and the number of training steps $\mu$ jointly tend to infinity at fixed training time $\alpha=\mu/N$.
+Note that, while the theory is derived in the high-dimensional limit $N \to \infty$, the agreement with finite-$N$ simulations is already excellent for moderate values of $N$ (see the Supplementary Material).
+Moreover, many real-world datasets of practical interest are inherently high-dimensional, making this regime broadly relevant.
+All other dimensions ($K$, $H$, $L$, and $M$) are assumed to be $\mathcal{O}_N(1)$.
+The generalization error is given by